exercism/website-copy/tracks/x86-64-assembly/exercises/two-fer/mentoring.md

 - Forgetting return.

     > A function declaration must end with . . . `RET`. . . .
 The execution will continue in the code after the procedure if there is no `RET`.
 (Fog, 2019, p.
 10)

+- Forgetting stack alignment.

+    > The stack pointer must point to an address divisible by 16 before any call statement (Fog, 2019, p.
+10)

 ### Common suggestions